VicenteQuesadaDeb/Scrimba-JavaScript-Challenge-Day1/README.md

 To try and review this challenge, download it, open intex.html and open the project folder with VisualStudioCode (or your IDE of prefference).
 You can modify the main.js file which contains the solution and the test provided.
+If the problem is solved, the index.html file will appear with a green color.
+Otherwise, it will be appearing in red with the error output.

 Thanks Dylan Israel and Per Harald for creating this awesome challenges and tutorials!!